 Students in the M.A.S.T. program have the unique opportunity to be a part of our innovative stackable curriculum.
-By successfully completing your first year of study, you will be awarded a Certificate of Spirituality and Social Change (CSSC).
-Successful completion of both years, including the SAIL capstone project, will result in the Master of Arts degree in Social Transformation.
+By successfully completing your first year of study, you will be awarded a Certificate of project, will result in the Master of Arts degree in Social Transformation.